metabase/metabase/docs/operations-guide/configuring-application-database.md

 Metabase will not create this database for you.
 Example SQL statement to create the database:

     CREATE DATABASE metabase CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

 This will tell Metabase to look for its application database using the supplied MySQL connection information.
-Metabase also supports providing a full JDBC connection URI if you have additional parameters:
+Metabase also supports providing a full JDBC connection string if you have additional parameters:

+    export MB_DB_CONNECTION_URI="jdbc:mysql://localhost:3306/metabase?user=<username>&password=<password>"
+    java -jar metabase.jar

+As with Postgres, `MB_DB_CONNECTION_URI` can also be used in combination with `MB_DB_USER` and/or `MB_DB_PASS` if you want to pass one or both separately from the rest of the JDBC connection string:

+    export MB_DB_CONNECTION_URI="jdbc:mysql://localhost:5432/metabase"
+    export MB_DB_USER=<username>
-    export MB_DB_CONNECTION_URI="mysql://localhost:3306/metabase?user=<username>&password=<password>"
+    export MB_DB_PASS=<password>
     java -jar metabase.jar